 3.1 School Notes.
 Cliff mentioned that the ‘Safe Routes to School’ initiative is being partially successful at persuading parents not to use their cars to deliver children to school.
 Cliff also mentioned that the date for the traffic survey (to be conducted by members of the community) has not yet been set but it would probably take place in February.

 3.2 Secretary.
-Russell has attended a meeting on behalf of the CC to learn more about compliance issues
+Russell referred to an email received from CC containing a guidance note for Edinburgh Community Councils on Information Governance in light of the new General Data Protection Regulations.
+He will summarise and circulate the action the CC needs to take.

 3.3 Treasurer.
-Ali presented her monthly account which indicated that funds had been raised by the Groundwork Grant; sale of Baberton History books; donation from Rotary.
+Ali presented her monthly accounts which indicated that funds had been raised by the Groundwork Grant; sale of Baberton History books; donation from Rotary.
 Expenses were made to print leaflets and to pay insurance

 Present balances: No1 A/C £2237.78 No 2 £8943.37